 This has caused many investors to shift their bond allocation in anticipation of a rate increase and price losses in bonds.
 The problem when making wholesale portfolio changes based on these fears is the timing, as always.

 When rates do finally rise bond prices will fall as they’re inversely related to interest rates, but the losses need to be put into perspective.
 Last year Vanguard performed a study on the effects of an unexpected 3% rise in rates on the Barclays Aggregate Bond Index over five years:

-In this example the initial rise would lead to a steep loss in the near-term (almost 13% on the first year).
+In this example, the initial rise would lead to a steep loss in the near-term (almost 13% in the first year).
 But as newer bond holdings would get added to the index at the now higher interest rates as older bonds matured the performance would play catch-up.
-In this scenario the bond market ends up being positive within 4 years.
+In this scenario, the bond market ends up being positive within 4 years.

 Also, it’s worth noting that even under this more than doubling of rates from their current levels, these losses are a fraction of the 50% declines that investors have experienced in stocks over the past two decades.
 A terrible year in high-quality bonds is a bad week in the stock market.

 In fact, if you go back to the last period of a sustained rising rate environment from the early 1950s to the early 1980s the annual losses in 10-year treasuries were never really that significant:

 Annual losses in the 1950s: -0.30%, -1.34%, -2.26%, -2.10%, -2.65%

 The reason there were never any huge losses is that rates slowly crept up over time.
 In 1950 the 10-year yield was 2.3% while it finished the decade at 4.7%.
 In the 1960s rates went from 4.7% to 7.8% and by 1980 rates were at 10.8% before finally topping out at 15.3% in 1981.

 This slow churn higher until the very end meant that there were never any shocks that led to large drawdowns in bonds.